-\paragraph{Our Contributions} This paper focuses on enriching the theoretical analysis of constrained optimization problems, especially those having (generally non-convex) smooth constraints, by considering the RGLD algorithm.
+In short, the present work aims at enriching the existing theoretical analysis for constrained optimization problems, especially here with (generally non-convex) smooth constraints, on the basis of the RGLD algorithm.

-While \cite{Lamperski} adopted a coupling argument for the 1-Wasserstein metric with the convexity assumption of the feasible region $K$ and showed geometric ergodicity, its time discretization error was $O((\eta \log k)^{1/4})$ which is slower than the unconstrained counterpart $O(\eta^{1/2})$ in terms of the convergence with respect to the 1-Wasserstein metric.
-This is mainly because they employed the projected gradient Langevin dynamics (PGLD) and gave the rough estimate of the discretization error by the convergence in mean.
-Although PGLD has already been equipped with a convergence guarantee for the convex-constrained problems (e.g., \cite{Bubeck}), it induces a suboptimal rate.
+While a geometric ergodicity is derived in \cite{Lamperski} based on a coupling argument for the 1-Wasserstein metric on a convexity assumption of the feasible region $\overline K$, its time-discretization error is $\mathcal{O}((\eta \log k)^{1/4})$, slower than the unconstrained counterpart $\mathcal{O}(\eta^{1/2})$.
+This property is largely because PGLD is employed there with a rather rough estimate for the discretization error in terms of the convergence in mean.
+Despite PGLD has a convergence guarantee in convex-constrained problems (for instance, \cite{Bubeck}), it is known to induce a suboptimal rate.

-To overcome this difficulty, we replace the projection step with a so-called ``reflection'' step to keep the trajectory inside the feasible region.
-Indeed, this strategy enables us to give a better convergence guarantee by canceling out a certain error term.
-Although the reflection step incurs further theoretical difficulties, we exploit the Poisson equation of the corresponding continuous-time dynamics as in \cite{Leimkuhler}, which yields a simpler proof by adopting some known results on the dynamics.
-Moreover, we explicitly specify the parameter dependence of the error bound to derive the convergence rate, which was not covered by \citet[Theorem 4.2]{Leimkuhler}.
-This is important because the optimization requires employing a large inverse temperature $\beta$, and thus the dependence on $\beta$ and $d$ is of great interest in optimization problems.
-As shown in \Cref{table:related-works}, our proven convergence rate is sharper than that of \cite{Lamperski} thanks to the better discretization error while there remains a gap between the best known rate under unconstrained formulations and that under constrained ones.
+To address this issue, we replace the projection step with the so-called ``reflection,'' which enables one to derive better convergence rates by canceling out certain terms of the error expansion.
+To avoid some theoretical difficulties incurred by the reflection step, we exploit the probabilistic representation for the Poisson equation with the Neumann boundary condition, corresponding to its continuous-time limit \cite{Leimkuhler}, which results in simpler proofs with the aid of the established results on the continuous-time dynamics.
+In addition, we succeed to explicitly specify the parameter dependence of the error bound when deriving the convergence rate, unlike \cite[Theorem 4.2]{Leimkuhler}.
+Since, for instance, a large inverse temperature $\beta$ needs to be set in the optimization procedure, it is of great importance to have control of those key parameters.

-Moreover, this is the first work to address non-convex constrained situations, requiring a certain smoothness assumption on the feasible region, which has not been imposed so far (e.g., by \cite{Lamperski}).